bullno1/libs/tests/bserial/README.md

 * New fields may be added.
 * Existing fields may be removed.
 * Existing fields may be reordered.
-* Existing fields may have their type changed.
+* Existing fields may have their types changed.

 The serialization code cannot be naively executed in order.

 The outer `while` loop allows the library to run mulitple passes through the structure.
-This allows it to, for example, store the keys separately from the value.
+This allows it to, for example, store the keys separately from the values.

 The inner `if` conditions allow the library to conditionally execute the value serialization code.
 This allows it to reorder and toggle the execution of each field.